jtdaugherty/vty/README.md

 should consider to make submitting patches easier for all concerned:

  - Patches written completely or partially by AI are unlikely to be accepted.
- - Please ensure that the examples and test suites build along with the library by running `build.sh` in the repository.
+Please disclose any AI use.
  - If you want to take on big things, talk to me first; let's have a design/vision discussion before you start coding.
 Create a GitHub issue and we can use that as the place to hash things out.
  - If you make changes, make them consistent with the syntactic conventions already used in the codebase.
  - Please provide Haddock documentation for any changes you make.
+ - Please do NOT include package version changes in your patches.
+   Package version changes are only done at release time when the full scope of a release's changes can be evaluated to determine the appropriate version change.

 # Further Reading